tymyrddin/purple/source/docs/audits/supportive/ai-in-audits.md

 * Logging of operation to support post-event auditing
 * Registration in the EU database of high-risk AI systems

-For audit tooling specifically: an AI system that automates risk decisions or generates findings directly used in regulatory evidence may attract closer scrutiny under the Act than one that assists a human auditor who exercises independent judgment.
-The distinction between AI as decision support and AI as decision maker is consequential here.
+For compliance tooling specifically: an AI system that automates risk decisions or generates outputs used directly in regulatory evidence may attract closer scrutiny under the Act than one that assists a human reviewer exercising independent judgement.
+The distinction between AI as decision support and AI as decision maker is consequential for how the organisation's compliance evidence is characterised under the Act.

 The full regulation is available at [eur-lex.europa.eu](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32024R1689)